Sampling from Bayesian Neural Network Posteriors with Symmetric Minibatch Splitting Langevin Dynamics: Theory

-In addition to evaluating the biases, we have also performed further calibration checks in terms of acceptance rate of the posterior mean estimators of predictive probabilities of each class, as well as average negative log-likelihood on test set (NLL), adaptive calibration error (ACE) \cite{nixon2019measuring}, as well as Ranked Probability Score (RPS) \cite{constantinou2012solving} (which is equivalent to the Brier score when there are 2 classes).
-Standard deviations for these quantities were also computed in the same way as for the biases.
-As Figure \ref{figure:bias2} shows, SMS-UBU outperforms the alternative methods in terms of calibration performance, and accuracy at the largest stepsizes, and it has a significantly smaller bias compared to BAOAB and Euler-Mayurama integrators.
-Our plots are well aligned with the theoretical results showing $O(\sqrt{d}h^2)$, and the dimension dependency seems even better for these test functions, in line with the results in \cite{chen2024convergence}.
+In addition to the biases, we have also evaluated the accuracy of the estimators based on posterior mean predictive probabilities of each class, and also evaluated calibration performance in terms of average negative log-likelihood on test set (NLL), adaptive calibration error (ACE) \cite{nixon2019measuring}, and Ranked Probability Score (RPS) \cite{constantinou2012solving}.

+As Figure \ref{figure:bias} shows, SMS-UBU outperforms alternative methods in terms of calibration performance and accuracy at the largest stepsizes, and it has a significantly smaller bias compared to the BAOAB and EM integrators.
+The plots agree with our theoretical results, showing the bias to be $O(\sqrt{d}h^2)$.
+The dimensional dependency seems even better for these test functions, in line with the results in \cite{chen2024convergence}.